-The relevant switch form used by unitholders who wish to switch between the Trust and the Underlying Trust.
-Please call BNP Paribas Asset Management's Client Services on 1800 267 726 (Australia) or +612 9619 6041 for the latest switch form
+The relevant switch form used by unitholders who wish to switch between classes of the Trust or certain other trusts.
+Please call BNP Paribas Asset Management's Client Services on 1800 267 726 (Australia) or +612 9619 6041 for the latest switch form.